What exactly is a whole grain?

 Basically, 100 percent of the original kernel – bran, germ and endosperm – must be present to qualify as a whole grain.

-Examples of the most familiar and generally accepted whole grains and flours include amaranth, barley, buckwheat, corn (including whole cornmeal and popcorn), millet, oats (including oatmeal), quinoa, rice (brown rice, colored rice and wild rice), rye, sorghum (also called milo), teff, triticale, wheat (including varieties such as spelt, emmer, farro, einkorn, Kamut, durum and forms like bulgur, cracked wheat and wheatberries).
+The following are examples of the most familiar and generally accepted whole grains and flours – amaranth*, barley, buckwheat*, corn (including whole cornmeal and popcorn), millet, oats (including oatmeal), quinoa*, rice (brown rice, colored rice and wild rice), rye, sorghum (also called milo), teff, triticale, wheat (including varieties such as spelt, emmer, farro, einkorn, Kamut, durum and forms like bulgur, cracked wheat and wheatberries).

-Wheat (Triticum aestivum; Triticum turgidum) became a staple grain in the human diet because it contains large amounts of gluten, a stretchy protein that enables bread to rise.
+Wheat became a staple grain in the human diet because it contains large amounts of gluten, a stretchy protein that enables bread to rise.

-Two main varieties of wheat are dominant: Durum wheat (Triticum turgidum durum) and bread wheat (Triticum aestivum vulgare).
+Two main varieties of wheat are dominant -durum and bread wheat.

-Durum is made into pasta, and bread wheat is used for most other wheat foods.
+Durum wheat is made into pasta, and bread wheat is used for most other wheat foods.